 High blood pressure and diabetes are possible risk factors for glaucoma.

-Managing conditions such as high blood pressure or diabetes is important not only for the health of your kidneys, but also the health of your eyes.
+Managing conditions such as hypertension or diabetes is important not only for the health of your kidneys, but also the health of your eyes.
 Follow your doctor’s instructions regarding diet and exercise, take your prescribed medicines and check your glucose levels or blood pressure as recommended by your doctor.
 If you smoke, your doctor may ask you to quit.
 Smoking is an added risk factor for cataracts and glaucoma.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.